HomeMy WebLinkAboutItem 10 - Parks, Recreation and Open Space Master Plan MEMO TO: HONORABLE MAYOR AND MEMBERS OF THE CITY COUNCIL

 The table below presents our proposed costs for completing the City's requested scope of work.
 We

-propose a firm, fixed fee inclusive of all time, materials, and travel.
+propose a firm, fixed fee inclusive of •

 Our detailed work plan narrative presented in our proposal